 - Never sign a blank form, even if it looks official.

 - Keep a copy of anything you sign.

 - Keep copies of all communication with your rental provider or agent.

 - Ask for a receipt every time you have to pay for something.

 - Keep your bond receipt and any other receipts for rent or repairs in a safe place.

-- Seek free advice from Consumer Affairs Victoria if you have a renting problem or question.
+Contact us to get free advice if you have a renting problem or question.